To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 We all try to be responsible pet parents, but pups can be sneaky and steal a bone off a plate or counter when you turn your back for a second.
 So, let’s say your crafty canine ate cooked chicken bones.
 What do you do?
 Stay calm and follow these steps:

-- If you catch your dog in the act, try to take away the bones before he gobbles them all down.
+- If you catch your dog in the act, try to take the bones away before he gobbles them all down.

 - If your dog exhibits any of these symptoms, go to your vet right away: vomiting, lethargy, abdominal bloating, not eating, constipation or straining to defecate, or bloody stool.